-1. While in most countries there are no general restrictions on wearing RBSs in the workplace or in public spaces, Austria, Belgium and France have enacted provisions that prevent people from circulating in public spaces with one's face covered, thus limiting the right of Muslim women to wear burqas or niqabs.
+1. While in most countries there are no general restrictions on wearing RBSs in the workplace or in public spaces, Austria, Belgium, Denmark, and France have enacted provisions that prevent people from circulating in public spaces with one's face covered, thus limiting the right of Muslim women to wear burqas or niqabs.

 2. In Belgium and France public employees cannot wear RBSs in the workplace.

-4. Equal treatment is better ensured if there are no restrictions on the wearing of RBSs in the workplace or in public spaces, and no obligations to officially display RBSs in prisons, hospitals and barracks.
+4. Equal treatment is better ensured if there are no restrictions on the wearing of RBSs in the workplace or in public spaces, and no obligations to officially display RBSs in prisons, hospitals and army barracks.

 1. General bans of the right to wear and/or display RBSs in public spaces and in the workplace may easily result in discrimination of RBMs and should therefore be avoided.

-2. States should encourage the pursuit of solutions through the involvement of all stakeholders..
+2. States should encourage the pursuit of solutions through the involvement of all stakeholders.
 A general ban on the displaying of religious / belief symbols by public institutions, as well as a general obligation to display the symbols of the majority religion only, does not amount to a promotion of RBM rights.

 RISKS OF DISCRIMINATION

-In Austria, Belgium, and France, a general ban on the wearing of religious symbols that cover the face in public places -regardless of whether the limitations prescribed by article 9.2 ECHR apply- is in force.
+In Austria, Belgium, Denmark and France, a general ban on the wearing of religious symbols that cover the face in public places -regardless of whether the limitations prescribed by Article 9.2 of the European Convention on Human Rights (ECHR) apply- is in force.
 Although an international standard cannot be clearly identified as the case-law of international courts and bodies is not consistent, such ban may easily become a cause of discrimination.

 In the EU countries the issue of RBSs has become topical in the last 30 years.
-At first it concerned female students wearing the Islamic headscarf at school, then women wearing burqas or niqabs in public places or in the workplace, and later the issue of the crucifix displayed in classrooms, not to mention the request of Pastafarians to have the colander recognized as their religious symbol.
-After years of legislative interventions and conflicting court decisions, a certain consensus has been reached on three points: wearing or displaying RBSs constitutes a manifestation of freedom of religion or belief which is protected by Art.
-9 ECHR; when certain conditions are met, however, it is lawful to limit or prohibit the exercise of this right; in any case, these limitations must not cause discrimination.
+At first it concerned female students wearing the Islamic headscarf at school, then women wearing burqas or niqabs in public places or in the workplace, and later the crucifix displayed in classrooms, not to mention the request of Pastafarians to have the colander recognized as their religious symbol.
+After years of legislative interventions and conflicting court decisions, a certain consensus has been reached on three points: wearing or displaying RBSs constitutes a manifestation of freedom of religion or belief which is protected by Article 9 of the European Convention on Human Rights (ECHR); when certain conditions are met, however, it is lawful to limit or prohibit the exercise of this right; in any case, these limitations must not cause discrimination.
 In most countries of the European Union, the issue of RBSs is addressed through case law: the judge is in the best position to seek a "reasonable accommodation" between the different stakeholders.
 Only a few states have tried to solve the problem through the lawmaker's intervention: in most EU countries there are no rules prohibiting or authorizing the display of RBSs.
 The fact that the Atlas data are predominantly derived from the analysis of legislation explains why the results concerning RBSs are similar in many countries.
 These data therefore need to be supplemented by the examination of case law (which is outside the research scope of the Atlas).

-RBSs in the workplace (clusters A-B)
+RBSs in the workplace (Clusters A and B)